Non-Hermitian quantum geometric tensor and nonlinear electrical response: SODCc in a two-dimensional non-Hermitian model and the effect of wavepacket width.

-In non-Hermitian systems, the QGT exhibits a complex structure.
-While the QGT's imaginary part in Hermitian systems corresponds to the purely real Berry curvature, the Berry curvature in non-Hermitian systems becomes intrinsically complex.
-This complexity introduces an imaginary component to the curvature, which dynamically couples to the spatial width of quantum wavepackets within the semiclassical equations of motion $\dot{\mathbf{k}} = -e\mathbf{E} + W^2\,\text{Im}\!\left[\nabla_{\mathbf{k}}\xi_{n,\mathbf{k}} + e\mathbf{E} \times \boldsymbol{\Omega}_{n,\mathbf{k}}\right] $.
-The conventional narrow wavepacket approximation, however, suppresses this coupling by neglecting finite-width contributions.
-To address this limitation and elucidate the role of the non-Hermitian Berry curvature in material responses, we explicitly incorporate a finite wavepacket width and analyze its impact on the SODCc.
+Having established the behavior for the purely real-spectrum case, we now examine the effect of finite wavepacket width on the SODCc.
+In non-Hermitian systems, the QGT possesses a complex structure.
+Whereas the imaginary part of the QGT in Hermitian systems corresponds to the purely real Berry curvature, the Berry curvature in non-Hermitian systems becomes intrinsically complex.
+This complexity introduces an imaginary component that couples dynamically to the spatial width of quantum wavepackets via the semiclassical equation $\dot{\mathbf{k}} = -e\mathbf{E} + W^2\,\text{Im}\!\left[\nabla_{\mathbf{k}}\xi_{n,\mathbf{k}} + e\mathbf{E} \times \boldsymbol{\Omega}_{n,\mathbf{k}}\right] $.
+The conventional zero-width approximation suppresses this coupling by neglecting finite-$W$ contributions.
+To reveal the role of this coupling in the nonlinear response, we introduce a small imaginary perturbation to the parameter $m$ in the Hamiltonian~(\ref{real}).
+This yields a system with complex eigenvalues and a line gap [Fig.~\ref{fig4}(a)], while the QM and Berry curvature acquire a complex character [Figs.~\ref{fig4}(c--f)].
+As a result, the coefficients $\Gamma_{i,j}$ become nonzero, and a finite wavepacket width produces a pronounced enhancement of $\sigma_{xxx}^{W}$, as shown in Fig.~\ref{fig4}(b).

-\textit{Effect of Wavepacket Width on SODCc.} \textbf{---} Assuming the imaginary component of the band dispersion is perturbatively small compared to all other energy scales (e.g., real band energies and scattering rates), we derive the SODCc as (see Appendix A for details): The term $\sigma_{\mu\nu\theta}^{W=0}$ represents the DC conductivity in the narrow wavepacket width limit, i.e., Eq.~(\ref{sigma22}).
-The coefficients $\Gamma_{2,1}$, $\Gamma_{2,2}$, and $\Gamma_{4,2}$ encode the interplay between finite wavepacket width and the complex QGT.
-These terms are defined as

-The coefficients $\Gamma_{2,2}$ and $\Gamma_{4,2}$ depend solely on the imaginary part of the non-Hermitian Berry curvature.
-In contrast, the coefficient $\Gamma_{2,1}$ involves contributions from both the full complex non-Hermitian Berry curvature and the imaginary part of the non-Hermitian band-renormalized QM.

-To elucidate the role of the wavepacket width in the SODCc, we introduce a small imaginary perturbation to the parameter $m$ in the model defined by the Hamiltonian (\ref{real}).
-This modification results in a Hamiltonian with complex eigenvalues and a line gap [Fig.~\ref{fig4}(a)], while the QM and Berry curvature acquire complex character, as illustrated in Figs.~\ref{fig4}(c--f).
-Consequently, all coefficients $\Gamma_{i,j}$ become non-zero, leading to a wavepacket-width-dependent enhancement of $\sigma_{xxx}^{W}$, as demonstrated in Fig.~\ref{fig4}(b).